UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/99_assignment.rst

 #.
 Write functions to add and update customer and products in parallel.
 #.
 Compare and contrast parallel vs. linear performance.
 #.
-Provide an example where the program fails due to contention and explain
+Create and provide an example of where the program fails due to contention and explain
-   why.
+   why in code comments.
 #.
-Provide an example with test that passes.
+Provide an example with tests that pass.

 .. todo::
     More needed on assignment 07